 Kelly Oliver grew up in the Northwest, Montana, Idaho, and Washington states.
 Her maternal grandfather was a forest ranger committed to saving the trees, and her paternal grandfather was a logger hell bent on cutting them down.
 On both sides, her ancestors were some of the first settlers in Northern Idaho.
 In her own unlikely story, Kelly went from eating a steady diet of wild game shot by her dad to becoming a vegetarian while studying philosophy and pondering animal minds.
 Competing with peers who’d come from private schools and posh families “back East,” Kelly’s working class backwoods grit has served her well.
 And much to her parent’s surprise, she’s managed to feed and cloth herself as a professional philosopher.

-Kelly lives in Nashville with her husband, Benigno Trigo, and her furry family, Mischief and Mayhem.
+Kelly lives in Nashville with her partner, Benigno Trigo, and her furry family, Mischief, Mayhem, and Mr. Flan.